 Femorocele; Enteromerocele; Crural hernia

-Call your health care provider for an appointment or advice if you have a bulge in the upper thigh next to the groin.
+You may see a bulge in the upper thigh next to the groin.

 Review Date: 09/12/2010

 Reviewed By: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine; and Debra G. Wechter, MD, FACS, General Surgery practice specializing in breast cancer, Virginia Mason Medical Center, Seattle, Washington.
 Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.